 About us

 We were founded in 2019 and became a recognised research centre of the University of Edinburgh in 2025.
-For information about our Steering Committee and other membership see the Members page.
+Learn more about our goals, our steering committee, and our history.

 Who we are